vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

 The data content doesn't really matter here.
-You should fill in only attributes that will be later used by the platform.
+We fill in only attributes that will be later used by the platform.

 ## Activities
 In *ZIO Temporal* (and Java SDK it's based on), the Activity Definition consists of two parts.